Choose options

 Details:

-- Material: Blade made of EN45 spring steel (carbon steel, not stainless), antique finish brass pommel and guard, wooden handle
+- Material: Blade made of EN45 spring steel (carbon steel, not stainless), brass pommel and guard/guard with antique finish, wooden handle

 - Total length: approx. 36.5cm